Undergraduate

 Students devise and pursue a rigorous program of study tailored to their particular interests and intellectual strengths in close consultation with one or more faculty mentors.

-The Comparative Literature Program at Dartmouth College prepares its majors and minors with the following main goals in mind:
+The Comparative Literature Program at Dartmouth College provides it majors with:

-• To encourage and further the students' willingness and ability to study literary and cultural forms across two or more languages.
+• The ability to work with literary and cultural forms across two or more languages.

 Administrator: Liz Cassell